 The personality trait they will look for in you is basically curiosity.
-You don’t have to do anything to prove it, he or she will figure it out right away.
+You don’t have to do anything to prove it, the mentors will figure it out right away.

-This mentor will provide you with useful literature, authors, books, online talks, references, etc. But it will do it in an orderly manner depending on your real concerns.
+This mentor will provide you with useful literature, authors, books, online talks, references, etc. But it will be done in an orderly manner depending on your real concerns.

 You will discover over time that the field of UX is also very broad.
-That’s where I think the initial paralysis lies.
-In the abundant information and not knowing where to start.
+That’s where the initial paralysis lies.
+In the availability of abundant information and not knowing where to start.
 A mentor will help you reduce that anxiety.

 Be self taught

 In an industry that is constantly changing, it is essential to be aware of trends.
-Your only options are to read and do.
+Your only options are to read, understand and do.

 Five books to help you put your head in the right place: